livioribeiro/selva/docs/routing.md

     name: str

-@service(provides=StrConverter[MyModel])
+@register_param_converter(MyModel)
-class MyModelPathConverter:
+class MyModelParamConverter:
-    def from_path(self, value: str) -> MyModel:
+    def from_str(self, value: str) -> MyModel:
         return MyModel(value)

 @controller
 class MyController:
     @get("/:model")
-    def handler(self, model: MyModel):
+    async def handler(self, request: Request, model: Annotated[MyModel, FromPath]): await respond_text(request.response, str(model))
-        return str(model)
 ```

-If the `PathConverter` implementation raise an error, the handler is not called.
+If the `ParamConverter` implementation raise an error, the handler is not called.
-And if the error is a subclass of `selva.web.error.HTTPError`, for example
+And if the error is a subclass of `selva.web.error.HTTPError`, for instance
-`UnathorizedError`, a response will be returned according to the error.
+`UnathorizedError`, a response will be produced according to the error.

-The `PathConverter` can also be provided a method called `:::python into_path(self, obj) -> str`
+The `ParamConverter` can also be provided a method called `:::python into_str(self, obj) -> str`
-that is used to convert the object back into the path.
-This is used to build urls
+that is used to convert the object back.
+This is used to build urls from routes.
-from routes.
 If not implemented, the default calls `str` on the object.